rhilconsultants/HELM-ArgoCD-Lab/Lab1/Lab1_Part_2.md

 i.
 Open your ArgoCD instance via the link found in the Dashboard

 > 1. Create a new Application.
-> 2. enter your Application name as the Following "{userName}-hello-world".
+> 2. enter your Application name as the Following "{lab-userName}-hello-world".
 > 3. Enter your GitHub repo Url.
-> 4. select the branch that you are working on (e.i "main").
+> 4. select the branch that you are working on (i.e "main").
 > 5. select the "yaml/" folder.
 > 6. selcet the "in-cluster / 'https://kubernetes.default.svc'"
-> 7. enter your application namespace - "user{}-application".
+> 7. enter your application namespace - "user{number}-application".
 > 8. under sync policy, leave it manual for now.
 > 9. Click on create.